zeroXten/cryptdoh/README.md

 ## Features

 * Checks password strength and rejects weak passwords
-* 256 bit encryption
+* 128 bit security level (through 256 bit AES and SHA-256)
-* Preserves integrity using HMAC
+* Ensures integrity using HMAC

+## WARNING

+This library is currently an alpha and is subject to change.

 ## Installation